pidedirecto/pidedirectoapi/README.md

 - API - Added new createPaymentLink API
 - DOCS - Describe createPaymentLink section more in details
 - DOCS - Updated index with payment link webhook events
+-
+### 2024-08-08
+- DOCS - Added PIDEDIRECTOPOS as app for ORDER_CREATED WebhookEvent